 Medical conditions, advancing age, and certain medications can all disrupt your heart rate, but a pacemaker can restore it to a healthy rhythm.
-The team at South Shore Cardiovascular Associates offers pacemaker implantation, monitoring, and replacement at three locations in Brandon, Riverview, and Tampa, Florida.
+The team at South Shore Cardiovascular Associates offers pacemaker implantation, monitoring, and replacement at four locations in Brandon, Riverview, Tampa, and Sun City Center, Florida.
 For more information about pacemakers, call or book an appointment online today.

 A pacemaker is a small device that your doctor implants beneath your skin to regulate your heartbeat.
 Most pacemakers have two components: the generator, which contains the battery and information to control your heartbeat, and the wires (leads) that connect your heart to the generator.